SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

   🥅 **Goal 4:** Apply for an intership or junior role by September 2026
   Specific: Prepare and submit applications for entry-level roles.
   Measurable: Track applications and responses.
-  Achievable: With a course, portfolio, GitHub projects, and career support, I’ll be ready.
+  Achievable: With a Codespace course,A portfolio, GitHub projects, and career support, I believe that I will be ready.
   Relevant: Gaining work experience is key to starting a career.
   Time-bound: Start applying by September 2026. 📝